 Grilling is practically a year-round thing at our house.
 Early Spring until late Fall, you’ll find John flipping burgers, chops, steaks—well, just about anything, really—at least two or three times a week.
-Lately, we’ve been adding this recipe for slightly sweet and smoky Best Grilled Salmon to our regular grilling rotation.
+Lately, we’ve been adding thisbgrilled salmon recipe to our regular grilling rotation.

-What’s surprising about that is that John believed that he didn’t like salmon until we tried this recipe!
-That’s a big win for me because I love salmon and now he’s the one who suggests we pick up salmon for the grill…happy wife, happy life!
+What’s surprising about that is for the longest time John believed he didn’t even like salmon — until we tried this recipe!
+That’s a big win for me because I love salmon.
+Now he’s the one who suggests we pick up salmon for the grill.
+You know what they say, “happy wife, happy life”!

-We first made this recipe over two years ago (thanks to Honey Bear Lane for the original post!) and my family whole-heartedly agrees that this truly is the BEST salmon they’ve ever eaten.
+We first made this recipe over two years ago and my family whole-heartedly agrees that this truly is the BEST salmon they’ve ever eaten.

-Start by combining the grilled salmon marinade ingredients in a single gallon-size zip lock bag (no need to dirty up a bowl), add the salmon, and refrigerate for at least an hour to allow the flavors to penetrate the fish.
+It starts with the marinade.
+Combine the grilled salmon marinade ingredients in a single gallon-size zip lock bag (no need to dirty up a bowl).
+Add the salmon, and refrigerate for at least an hour to allow the flavors to penetrate the fish.